Main: (949) 525-6016

 • US District Court - District of Colorado

-- Brought a Petition for Enforcement of the Public Utility Regulatory Policies Act (PURPA) before the FERC (no action within statutory deadline due to lack of quorum) and a Petition for Declaratory Relief at the Federal District Court for the District of Colorado.
+- Brought a Petition for Enforcement of the Public Utility Regulatory Policies Act (PURPA) before the FERC (no action within statutory deadline due to lack of quorum) and a Petition for Declaratory Relief at the Federal District Court for the District of Colorado that resulted in Colorado modifying its PURPA implementation rules.

 - University of Colorado Law School, JD 2011